 Due to the current travel restrictions related to COVID-19 all our courses until July 2021 have been transformed into online courses.
 Our online courses are designed in such a way that you can plan and pace part of the course work according to your own convenience.

 Do you want to check out our scholarship opportunities for our ‘Making Research Work’ course?
 Look here:

-Welcome to our 3-month online learning programme.
+Welcome to our learning programme.
 ‘Making Research Work’ shows you how to take an action-research approach, allowing you to become well-versed in involving and getting the commitment of stakeholders, and to jointly define and solve problems in your community.
 At the same time, you will get recognition for your impact on agricultural development.